burgil/supe-project-creator/README.md

 [JSR](https://jsr.io/@supeprojects/supe-project-creator)

 > [!WARNING]
-> Deno support is currently untested for this package and not recommended for use at this time.
+> Deno support for this package is currently untested, but it is being actively worked on.

-## Overview
+## Overview - What is Supe Project Creator?

 Supe Project Creator is a comprehensive tool designed to help you build modern web applications quickly and efficiently.
 It generates project templates using **TypeScript**, **HTML**, and **CSS**, with included **hot reloading** for a seamless development workflow.